 The approval should specify versions of approved open source components, the approved usage model for the component, and any other applicable obligations under the open source license.

-Approvals should be made at appropriate authority levels, usually the open source review team is involved in the activities, and rarely executive decisions shall be obtained.
+Approvals should be made at appropriate authority levels.
+Usually the open source review team is involved in the activities, and rarely executive decisions shall be obtained.

 Outcome: